SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/algorithm.md

 ## <p align="center"><b>Divide and conquer</b></p>

 The divide and conquer is an algorithm design paradigm to solve complex problems.
-It consists of three steps get the solution:
+It consists of three steps to get the solution:

 **Divide:** Dividing a problem recursively into multiple small portions (sub-problems), until the smallest possible portion become so simple to solved directly.